Alexiad: Bias

-Anna Komnene stated her intention to record true events, but issues of bias do exist.
+In her introduction, Anna Komnene stated her intention to record true events and to give an account of her father's deeds which "do not deserve to be consigned to forgetfulness".
+She is aware that in writing her father's history she may be accused of using panegyric language and often tries to remind the reader of her integrity as an impartial reporter of past events.
 Emphasis on Alexios as a "specifically Christian emperor", and a moral as well as politically laudable one, is pervasive.
-Frankopan compares Alexios' treatment in the text to the techniques of the hagiographical tradition, while contrasting it with the negative portrait of, or the outright absence of, his successors John II and Manuel I. Anna discussed the Latins (Normans and "Franks"), whom she described as barbarians.
+Peter Frankopan compares Alexios' treatment in the text to the techniques of the hagiographical tradition, while contrasting it with the negative portrait of or the absence of, his successors John II and Manuel I. Anna discussed the Latins (Normans and "Franks"), whom she described as barbarians.
 This distaste extends to the Turks and Armenians.
 The Alexiad also criticized John II Komnenos for his accession to the throne (in place of Anna herself) following Alexios' death.
 From a modern reader's point of view, the inconsistencies in the descriptions of military events and the Empire's misfortunes (partially due to these literary and especially Homeric influences) may seem exaggerated and stereotypical.
 Despite these issues, George Ostrogorsky emphasizes the importance of the Alexiad as a primary document.